GuiHeurich/elixir-playground/README.md

 # elixir-playground

-Various exercises based on Dave Thoma's "Programming Elixir"
+Various exercises based on Dave Thomas' "Programming Elixir" and "Etudes for Elixir."